aman1arun/VaccineAvailabilityNotifier/README.md

 \
 Step 2) Enter the details in the file .env, present in the same folder
 \
+Step 3) Find your districtId and put it at same .env file.
+To know district Id visit cowin website, right click to open network inspector go to network tab then select your state and district and hit search at webiste.
+You will notice a network call like https://cdn-api.co-vin.in/api/v2/appointment/sessions/public/calendarByDistrict?district_id=395&date=13-05-2021, here 395 is your districtId.
 \
-Step 3) On your terminal run: npm i && pm2 start vaccineNotifier.js
+Step 4) On your terminal run: npm i && pm2 start vaccineNotifier.js
 \
 \
 To close the app run: pm2 stop vaccineNotifier.js && pm2 delete vaccineNotifier.js